<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2930/is-war-within-the-relm-of-anarchy-what-makes-an-anarchist</guid>
+<guid isPermaLink="true">https://anarchy101.org/24244/do-anarchists-write-romance-novels</guid>

 </item>